Webhooks send data to your website or application when certain events happen in your Loops account.Documentation Index

 loop.email.sent

-emails from your loop, you will receive 1,000 events.
+sent emails from your workflow, you will receive 1,000 events.

-If the loop was sent to one or more mailing lists, a mailingLists list will also be included.
+If the workflow was sent to one or more mailing lists, a mailingLists list will also be included.

 transactional.email.sent